Sunday’s startling news that Sean Payton’s contract with the New Orleans Saints has been voided raises more questions than it answers.

 A purported extension between the coach and team, negotiated in September 2011, was nullified by the NFL, reportedly due to an impermissible escape clause allowing Payton to become a free agent in the event general manager Mickey Loomis were to exit, whether voluntarily or involuntarily (through suspension or firing).

 Like player contracts, coaching contracts require final approval by the commissioner’s office.
 I negotiated dozens of coach contracts, and although I never had one disapproved, there were times I was required to change or revise language in a player contract prior to approval.
-That call from the league would lead to further discussion and/or negotiation with the player agent to resolve the matter to the league’s satisfaction.
+That call from the league would lead to further negotiation with the player and agent to resolve the matter to the league’s satisfaction.

 Tying to Loomis

 Why would Payton have a clause tying his continued allegiance to the team to Loomis?
-Certainly, the two are close, but this type of language is uncommon.
+Certainly the two are close, but this type of language is uncommon.
 With the bounty inquiries going on over a three-year period, one wonders what Payton or his agent knew about potential issues concerning Loomis’ continued presence with the team.

 It is not known the reason the Loomis clause was disapproved, but it may revolve around the same theory of tying one employee’s rights to another’s.